msoham123/ProtectApp/README.md

 8. Click on the green button and `run` the app.
 9. You should see `Running Gradle task 'assembleDebug'`.
 10. Login with the credentials:
 * email: `msoham123@gmail.com`
 * password: `msoham123`

-Install via APK:
-1. Download the APK from https://drive.google.com/file/d/1fQxN9892JmeRWLiZT1QYK1cQ2SuoeutJ/
-2. Open it using the Package Installer and install the app.
-3. Run the app!
-4. Login with the credentials:
-* email: `msoham123@gmail.com`
-* password: `msoham123`